CosmicMind/Graph/README.md

 Graph is a growing project and will encounter changes throughout its development.
 It is recommended that the [Changelog](https://github.com/CosmicMind/Graph/wiki/Changelog) be reviewed prior to updating versions.

-## Examples
+# Examples

+The following are some examples to see how Graph may be used within your projects.

 * Visit the [Examples](https://github.com/CosmicMind/Graph/tree/development/Examples) directory to see example projects using Graph.
 Most examples use [CocoaPods](http://cocoapods.org) to install, so please open the project you are interested in and run the command `pod install` to get started.

-# Some Examples

-The following are some examples to see how Graph may be used with in your projects.

 ## Creating An Entity